 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Food allergy symptoms and diagnosis (Beyond the Basics)
+Patient education: Food allergy symptoms and diagnosis (Beyond the Basics)

-Patient information: Atopic dermatitis (eczema) (Beyond the Basics)
+Patient education: Atopic dermatitis (eczema) (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.